arcus/education_modules/using_redcap_api/using_redcap_api.md

 ### Execute Request

-Look further down the API Playground page, in the "Response" area, and click on the button that says "Execute Request".
+Look further down the API Playground page, in the "Response" area, and click on the button that says "Execute Request."
 You might get a "waiting" spinner, and then a box will appear below the button with the data that REDCap returned from your request.

 You requested your data to be in a .csv, so you should get some data that's "comma separated" – a bunch of fields that are separated by commas, with each new line of data being separated by a line break.